 Contact Nyungar Tours

-Learn about Kaarta Gar-up, the local Nyoongar term for the Mt Eliza escarpment in Kings Park, and about Mt Eliza’s intriguing past and its spiritual significance to Nyoongar people.
+Learn about Kaarta Gar-up, the local Noongar term for the Mt Eliza escarpment in Kings Park, and about Mt Eliza’s intriguing past and its spiritual significance to Noongar people.

-The tour begins with a traditional Nyoongar welcome and ochre ceremony, followed by dreamtime stories and songs featuring Indigenous language.
+The tour begins with a traditional Noongar welcome and ochre ceremony, followed by dreamtime stories and songs featuring Indigenous language.

 Contact Go Cultural

 Walking and Talking on Country for corporate and other groups seeking an authentic understanding of local Aboriginal culture.